-Since 1981 I’ve lived & worked as a professional artist in Llandeilo, Carmarthenshire, West Wales & studied for, & successfully completed, my Bachelor of Arts degree in Fine Art with Honours at Trinity University College, Carmarthen between 2006 to 2009.
+Since 1981 I’ve lived & worked as a professional artist in Llandeilo, West Wales & successfully completed, my Bachelor of Arts degree in Fine Art (with Honours) at Trinity University College, Carmarthen between 2006 to 2009 and I now exhibit regularly & sell my work worldwide.

 I’ve worked on commission for the National Trust, for individuals & businesses too & I’d be absolutely delighted if I can work with you to create that one piece you've always wanted.